FREQUENTLY ASKED QUESTIONS

 What groups do you offer?

-We offer groups that focus on Dialectical Behavior Therapy (DBT), Parent Management Therapy (PMT) and Social Anxiety.
+We offer groups that focus on Parent Management Training (PMT) and Social Anxiety.
+We also offer a support group for adults with OCD.
 Feel free to look up these programs on our website.

 Do you offer support groups?